Aroop Mukharji on McKinley, Asia, and America’s Rise as a Great Power

 On Target: an EGF Conversation

 As global news headlines race from one story to the next, the line between fact and speculation is often blurred.
 At the same time, the dynamics driving international relations often get ignored.
 On Target unpacks the most pressing issues of the day, from nuclear weapons to US foreign aid.
-Research fellow Zuri Linetsky invites EGF’s nonresident fellows to break down their research and apply it to today’s most critical foreign policy debates.
+Zuri invites EGF’s nonresident fellows to break down their research and apply it to today’s most critical foreign policy debates.

 Aroop Mukharji is a nonresident fellow at EGF and an associate of the Applied History Project at the Harvard Kennedy School’s Belfer Center for Science and International Affairs.
 Aroops’s research on America’s rise as a great power in the 1890s crosses disciplinary boundaries, to incorporate political science, decision science, and psychology.

 Zuri Linetsky is a research fellow at EGF, whose research focuses on US grand strategy in Asia and US security sector assistance.

 - Aroop Mukharji, “The Blind Spots of Diplomatic History,” War On The Rocks, April 1, 2022.